Ledger-Donjon/turboplot/README.md

 Traces are displayed using a density rendering algorithm distributed across GPU and CPU threads, enabling very smooth navigation even with traces as big as 1 Giga samples!
 The density rendering allows analyzing traces easily on a large scale, while also preserving single-sample peaks visible.

+When the sampling rate is configured, time intervals can be measured easily.
+The interval selection tools can also help in counting repetitive patterns in traces.

 ![screenshot](screenshot.png)

 # Usage